August is another hot summer month in

 January through June, August through

 December.
-August is the first month it rains.
+August is the first month it rains in Gaza.
 Throughout August, Gaza receives 1mm (0.04") of precipitation.
 During the entire year, Gaza aggregates up to 394mm (15.51") of precipitation.

 Sea temperature

-The month with the warmest seawater is August, with an average sea temperature of 28.7°C (83.7°F).
+August is the month with the warmest seawater, with an average sea temperature of 28.7°C (83.7°F).

 Daylight

-In Gaza, the average length of the day in August is 13h and 16min.
+In August, the average length of the day is 13h and 16min.

 On the first day of the month, sunrise is at 05:59 and sunset at 19:38.
 On the last day of August, sunrise is at 06:18 and sunset at 19:07 EEST.